- School of History and Sociology

 - Development Studies Program

-Dan Amsterdam is an historian whose research focuses primarily on cities and social policy in the United States since the turn of the twentieth century.
-He completed his doctorate at the University of Pennsylvania, where he also received Penn's Graduate Certificate in Urban Studies.
-Among other honors, he has been awarded fellowships by the American Academy of Arts and Sciences, the American Council of Learned Societies, and the Council on Library and Information Resources.
+Dan Amsterdam's research and teaching focus on modern U.S. political history, urban history, and the history of American social policy.
 He has authored, co-authored, and/or edited pieces that have appeared in the Journal of American History, the Journal of Urban History, the Journal of Urban Affairs, the History of Education Quarterly, and in essay collections focused on American politics and political economy.
 His book, Roaring Metropolis: Businessmen’s Campaign for a Civic Welfare State, was published by the University of Pennsylvania Press in 2016.
-He is currently working on two long-term research projects: first, a book tracing the dissolution of school desegregation efforts in the United States from roughly the late 1970s forward; and second, a study focused on the unequal development of Greater Atlanta in the late twentieth century.
-A recipient of Georgia Tech's Class of 1940 Course Survey Teaching Effectiveness Award, he was a Class of 1969 Teaching Fellow in 2015-2016.
+Among other projects, he is working on an intellectual and political history tracing the end of court-ordered school desegregation and its impact on school resegregation in the United States.
+He is a two-time recipient of Georgia Tech's Class of 1940 Course Survey Teaching Effectiveness Award and has also received the Outstanding Teacher of the Year Award from the student advisory board of Georgia Tech's Ivan Allen College of Liberal Arts.

 - Global Cities and Urban Society